oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/base-kubernetes/kubernetes-base-labs.md

 ***Update***
 Saying that an ingress cannot handle TCP / UDP level requests is actually a slight lie, in more recent versions of the nginx ingress controller it's possible to define a configuration that can process TCP / UDP connections and forward those untouched to a service / port.
 This is however not a standard capability and needs to be configured separately with specific IP addresses for the external port defined in the ingress configuration.
 However, different ingress controllers will have different capabilities, so you can't rely on this being the case with all ingress controllers.

-PS I know in this lab we've used a load balancer for the dashboard (and will do so later for a couple of other services - Prometheus and Grafana).
-We're doing this for time reasons, it's certainly possible to run the dashboard, Prometheus, Grafana via an ingress, and this is the best option, however doing so means you need to get setup reverse proxies, certifcates and DNS entries.
-Those can take a little time to do (esp waiting for DNS changes to propagate through the world wide internet infrastructure) so for this lab we chose the quicker, though less secure option of just using a Load Balancer.

 ---